And I will put enmity between you and the woman, and between your seed and hers. Genesis 3:15a

 This enemy is like a virus and afflicts all of humanity.
 Therefore, prayer is in fact central to dealing with this human malady.
 It strengthens my resistance and prevents me becoming victim to the enemy’s ceaseless demands.
 For if every moment is devoted to a distraction then my focus is never directed towards God.
 Satan has me imprisoned.

 The history of the Church is one long account of the continuous prayer of God’s people.
-A work that Waverley Abbey has embraced from its birth.
 If we are to celebrate the grace of God in every sphere of life, then we must invest our time and energy into prayer.
 This is the work of resistance that brings God’s Kingdom on earth.

 Something to Consider: What sabotages your commitment to prayer?